GUARANTEED DEPARTURES

 - 2 oxygen bottles with mask and regulators (optional);

-- Insurance, wages, meal allowances for private Sherpa and sharing base camp staffs;
+- Insurance, wages, and emealallowances for private Sherpa and sharing base camp staff

-- Icefalls charges and all tent for camp 1, 2, 3 sharing with private Sherpa;
+- Icefalls charges and all tents or ccamps1, 2, 3, sharing with a private Sherpa;

-- Necessary staff during the trekking and climbing period with experienced guide and porters;
+- Necessary staff during the trekking and climbing period with an experienced guide and porters;

-- Necessary experienced government license holder climbing guide during the climbing period as per group size;
+- Necessary experienced government-licensed climbing guide during the climbing period, as per group size;

 - The facility of food, accommodation, salary, insurance, equipment, and medicine for all trekking staff;